 2. What is the average lifespan of a power manager?

 The lifetime of the power manager might be anywhere from five to ten years long, according to the comments offered by users who have used the product.
-Proper power manager for home theatre systems should have a guarantee valid for at least three to five years.
+Proper power managers for home theatre systems should have a guarantee valid for at least three to five years.
 Because of this, the amount of time that a power manager is helpful relies totally on the person who uses it.

 3. Does using a power conditioner increase the quality of the sound?

 Power Conditioners increase the sound quality of a home theatre system as a whole since they filter the AC signal input, reducing background noise.
 It dampens the volume of any buzzing sound.

 4. Is There a Difference Between a Power Conditioner and a Surge Protector?